The Unforgiving Sky

 The 2/75th Ranger Battalion was running a low-level night jump during a training mission in Ft.
 Chaffee, Arkansas, and Sgt.
 Larry Swenson wasn’t happy that winds were 36 knots at altitude, but being aggravated and complaining were two different things.
 Rangers jumped in every condition imaginable because training had to reflect real-world scenarios as closely as possible.
 There was no reason to complain about any task the Rangers were told to perform because they had volunteered to be there.
 Missions needed to be accomplished, and complaining didn’t do any good anyway.

 Still, this would be Larry’s second-to-last jump, his 59th, and he had hoped conditions would have been more favorable.
 He was leaving the Army once this mission was done and the unit jumped back into Ft.
 Lewis, Washington.
 Then he would take a long road trip, settle into whichever community along the way felt right to him, and return to college to study history.
-He wanted to define his own living conditions again, and lugging his rucksack through every imaginable environment was beginning to make him feel like a turtle.
+He wanted to define his own living conditions again.
+Lugging his rucksack through every imaginable environment made him feel like a turtle.

 Larry looked to his left and saw two privates from 1st Battalion straight across from him, newbie jumpers.
 This was a regimental jump, a coordinated exercise involving three battalions, which meant Larry hadn’t been able to surround himself with his own team leaders, Crandall and Jacobs, the ones he had trained, due to logistical issues.
 Larry knew as well as anyone that every so often, inexperienced jumpers caused problems in the air with other jumpers due to nervousness and poor technique.
 Larry pushed this to the back of his mind and concentrated on his own performance.